 To be clear, the message you deliver through posting blog articles or speaking to target clients at events can be conveyed in an explicit or implicit manner.
 In other words, you can explicitly state how you can help with legal issues brought up in the blog article or you can rely on the quality of your blog articles to give readers the impression that you are an expert on the topic.

-To sum up the second principle which focuses on marketing reliability and validity:
+Summing up the second principle that focuses on marketing reliability and validity:

 Whether you post a blog piece or network at an event, it is important to choose the right activities or channels that will deliver your brand or marketing message to the clients that you can help (targeted segment).
 Messages should convey the benefits of your legal services and, if applicable, what differentiates you or your firm.